jobindjohn/obsidian-publish-mkdocs/README.md

 Would you like to take _some_ of your notes in [Obsidian](https://obsidian.md/) and make it public?

-This template gives you an easy (and automated) way to publish your Obsidian notes on your Github pages.
+This template gives you an easy (and automated) way to publish your Obsidian notes (or blog!) on your Github pages.

 With this template, you get these **out-of-the-box**: